Appsero/appsero-helper/README.md

-# AppSero Helper
+# Appsero Helper

-Helper plugin to connect WP marketplace with AppSero
+Helper plugin to connect WordPress with Appsero